fabricio3g/wordle-clone/README.md

 ## Wordle clone made with Vanilla Javascript with a Spanish dictionary

-It's kind of buggy but it work, more or less
+Has a spanish dictionary and it's kind of buggy but it work, more or less

 - [ ] Fix delete and add word problem